 Right from the CEO to the marketing team to the human resources department, great customer experience must top everyone’s priority list.
 Only then, no matter what you do — designing a new logo, launching a product, sending out your weekly newsletter — it will reflect your commitment to customer happiness.

 How do you foster a customer-centric culture?
 Jeff Bezos, CEO of Amazon, famously keeps an empty chair in every Amazon meeting.
 As you may have guessed, this chair signifies the customer, the most important person in the room.

 This is a good way of metaphorically indicating the importance of the customer, but there are a few tangible steps you can take too.

-- To help your team sympathize with customer issues and anticipate needs, share customer feedback on a company-wide bulletin.
+- To help your team empathize with customer issues and anticipate their needs, share customer feedback on a company-wide bulletin.

 - Make customer surveys and data available to everyone, so they can see exactly where there is scope for improvement.